To enter your team please click on this link: https://fantasyfootball.telegraph.co.uk/ and select the option to Pick your team & Register

 We have had to reconfigure the club seating and lower the capacity to allow for social distancing.
 A maximum of 43 people are allowed in the main bar at any one time.
 Tables will be allocated on a first come -first served basis.
 Please wait to be seated by a member of staff as tables will need to be cleaned before every use. (maximum of two households per table indoors)

 We also have 12 outdoor tables (and an outdoor TV) for you to use (tables outside can accommodate up to 6 persons from different households).
+In inclement weather, seating in the function room is available.

 Please do not move any tables and chairs as these have been positioned to ensure social distancing guidelines are met.
 If you need additional seating please speak to a member of staff.